Accident Rates

 Controlled Flight Into Terrain (CFIT) accident rates

-Technologies to reduce CFIT accidents were introduced progressively with the Terrain Awareness and Warning System (TAWS).
+Technologies to reduce CFIT were introduced progressively with Terrain Awareness and Warning System (TAWS).

 Glass cockpits installed on generation 3 aircraft improved navigation performance due to the introduction of a Flight Management System (FMS) and navigation displays that helped to further reduce the CFIT accident rates.